WDDnguyen/ECSE428_Project/README.md

 Hank Zhang | 260684347 |

 ## Project Motivation
-* Motivation/Reason for why the project should exist in the world.  `Luke`
-* Make sure you explain what your project is and what problem it is solving.
-Why was the project needed: is it solving a problem not solved by other products? is it improving over the existing products?

 Shredit is an app designed for people who want to go to the gym and really enrich their experience by diversifying their workouts.
 This could be a seasoned gym goer who's looking for more variety in their workouts, or it could be a newbie who's overwhelemed by all of the options out there and needs the details to be taken care of for them, or event a personal trainer who's looking for some inspiration for a client.
 It is an app that is flexible, lightweight, and user centric.
 There are exercise databases out there, but no apps that allow for the customizability and variety that ours does.
 Shredit allows the user to base their workouts around the muscles they want to target, and will inject a sense of novelty into your workouts, preventing them from getting stale or repetitive.

 ## Design Choices